 There spread out on the highway was the man he was to have ridden with; his head was half gone.
 The car was a total loss.
 They found later that his brakes had locked on one side, and he flipped up in the air and came down on the other side of the road to be hit head-on by another car.

-Hidden Channels of the Mind by Louisa E. Rhine, 1961, p.
-127. Account untitled and author's name witheld; I added title and byline to aid searching and indexing.
+SOURCE: Hidden Channels of the Mind by Louisa E. Rhine, 1961, p.
+127. Account untitled, author's name witheld; title & byline added to aid searching & indexing.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books